 7. Fees and Booking Pattern

 Fees are calculated on a 51 week booking pattern.

 Term time is available on a 38 week booking pattern for funded placements only.

-Holidays must be booked at least 2 weeks in advance and a retainer of 30% will be charged.
-Holidays can be booked by completing a holiday form or via the parent portal.
+Holidays must be booked at least 2 weeks in advance and a fixed retainer fee for either a half day session or a full day session will be charged.
+Holidays not booked 2 weeks in advance will be charged for.
+Holidays can be booked by completing a holiday form or via the online parent admin portal.

 Absences for sickness will be charged for.

 Some places may be available in the nursery for children under 8 years of age during the school holidays.
 Please ask for further details.

 For prices, please refer to the fee schedule for each nursery.

 We accept 2 day, 3 day, 4 day and 5 day weekly booking pattern or 2 sessions minimum.

 To increase your booking pattern we require 24 hours’ notice and any additional hours are subject to availability.
 Changes can be booked a maximum of 2 weeks in advance.
 Additional hours may be requested and are subject to availability.